 See Photos of the White House Easter Egg Roll

 White House Easter Egg Roll TicketsTickets are distributed free of charge via an online lottery system, allowing guests from across the United States to participate.
 All attendees must have a ticket.
-The 2013 lottery is now closed.
+The 2014 lottery information will be announced as the event gets closer.
+Check back for updates.

 All attendees will be required to go through a security screening process.
 No food or beverages are allowed on the grounds.
 Duffel Bags, suitcases and backpacks are not allowed.
 Strollers, diaper bags, baby formula, and baby bottles are permitted.